zainulabideen909/7COM1079_Group_Project_Top200Movies/README.md

 ---

-👥 Team Roles & Contribution (Very Important Section for Marks)
+👥 Team Roles & Contribution

 This project was completed collaboratively by four group members.
 Each member contributed equally and sequentially through GitHub commits to ensure transparency.